Timmoney/weather_api/README.md

 ## Getting Started
 1. Go to root folder directory in command prompt (same level as this one)
+2. npm i (to install all the dependency packages)
-2. npm start
+3. npm start
-3. open your browser type
+4. open your browser type

     http://localhost:3000/api/taipei_weather&api_key=123456  -> 臺北市
     http://localhost:3000/api/new_taipei_weather&api_key=123456  -> 新北市
     http://localhost:3000/api/taoyuan_weather&api_key=123456  -> 桃園市

-4. a json file contains weather informaion will return to the body
+5. a json file contains weather informaion will return to the body

 ## Others